junobuild/docs/blog/2023-06-xx-hosting-your-website-on-the-internet-computer/index.md

 ## Need Help or Have Questions?

 Do you have any questions or have you encountered any issues while following this tutorial?
 Don’t worry!
 We’re here to help.
 If you need further clarification, assistance, or want to share your experience, feel free to reach out on [Twitter](https://twitter.com/junobuild) or our vibrant community on [Discord](https://discord.gg/wHZ57Z2RAG).
+You can also check out our [FAQ section](https://juno.build/docs/faq) on our website for additional information and answers to common queries.

 ---